aws-samples/aws-lambda-docker-serverless-inference/blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda/README.md

 ## Train a BlazingText text classification algorithm in SageMaker, inference with AWS Lambda

-This examples illustrates how to use a BlazingText text classification training with SageMaker, and serving with AWS Lambda.
+This example illustrates how to use a BlazingText text classification training with SageMaker, and serving with AWS Lambda.

 This project contains source code and supporting files for a serverless application that you can deploy with the notebook.
 It includes the following files and folders.